TREC & TALCB Compact with Texans

 We value your opinion pertaining to our performance.
 We measure customer service satisfaction via our Customer Service Survey.
 We distribute this form to you in the following manner:

-• with every license renewal;
+- With every license renewal;

-• when you visit us in person at the agency’s office;
+- When you visit us in person at the agency’s office;

-• when we receive telephone requests from you;
+- When we receive telephone requests from you;

-• after a complaint file is closed; and
+- After a complaint file is closed; and

-• at our web sites at www.trec.texas.gov and www.talcb.texas.gov.
+- Online at www.trec.texas.gov and www.talcb.texas.gov.

 When you return this form, we tally your evaluation and respond to questions and/or complaints.
 The feedback you provide is used to continually improve our service.